 What progress are health plans making in this transformation?
 A survey of 35 technology leaders at health plans and 30–60-minute interviews with 10 technology executives showed that the headway is slow and the challenges are many.

-Organizations’ understanding of what it means to be digital has evolved from an efficiency play to enhancing the customer experience as the main goal today.
+Organisations’ understanding of what it means to be digital has evolved from an efficiency play to enhancing the customer experience as the main goal today.
 Fifty-seven percent of survey respondents seek better customer service and engagement as the No. 1 outcome.
 While the member is the most important customer, health plans think of caregivers, employers, brokers, their own employees, and government purchasers as customers too.

-Realizing this vision of superior customer experience through digital transformation calls for a different set of skills from technology professionals and executives.
+Realising this vision of superior customer experience through digital transformation calls for a different set of skills from technology professionals and executives.
 Respondents call it systems thinking, engineering mindset, or end-to-end planning.
 It involves understanding the whole system, the overall goals, its various subsystems, and the recurring patterns in the relationships between the subsystems.
-To achieve systems thinking, technology teams should work closely with the business and bring in experts with human-centered design and user experience, whereas technology leaders should be part of strategy planning and execution.
+To achieve systems thinking, technology teams should work closely with the business and bring in experts with human-centred design and user experience, whereas technology leaders should be part of strategy planning and execution.